 - etc …

-Pages can be used hierarchically, however, to keep your site content organized.
+Pages can be ordered hierarchically, however, to keep your site content organized.

 Go here to learn how to create a new WordPress page:

-For example, you can organize your main subjects into “Parent” pages (where you assign each of your top-level subjects its own page), and then add nested pages for each of your secondary subjects into “child” pages …
+For example, you can organize your primary subjects into “Parent” pages (where each of your main content topics gets its own page), and then add subtopics for each of your main topics into “child” pages …

-(In WordPress, top-level pages and subpages are also referred to as “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are referred to as “parent” pages and “child” pages)

-You can add as many “child” pages as you want to keep your content organized within “topic hierarchies”, as shown in the illustration below …
+You can add as many subpages as you want to organize your content into “topic hierarchies”, as shown in the diagram below …

 (Organize Your Content Using Parent & Child Pages)

-Pages can also be displayed on the sidebar of your site using the Pages Widget …
+Pages can also be displayed on the sidebar of your website using the Pages Widget …

-In the example above, a “Pages Widget” is used to display links to five parent pages and three ”child” pages.
+In the above example, a “Pages Widget” is used to display links to five parent pages and three ”child” pages.

-As well as displaying pages in sidebars using widgets, many themes also display pages in menu areas inside the header and footer sections of the site …
+As well as displaying pages through sidebar widgets, most themes also display pages in menu areas in the header and footer sections of your website …

 Pages can also use different templates.
-Page templates can include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added.
+Your page templates can include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to pages.